sunnychourasiya/walmart-sales-analysis/README.md

-# Walmart Sales Data Analysis
+# 📊 Walmart Sales Data Analysis
+*A Data-Driven Evaluation of Retail Performance, Customer Behavior & Product Profitability*

+---

+## 📘 Executive Summary
-This project provides a complete analysis of Walmart sales data using SQL for data cleaning and transformation and Power BI for KPI reporting and visual dashboards.
+This project presents a complete retail analytics workflow using **MySQL** for data preparation and **Power BI** for KPI reporting and visualization.
+The analysis reveals critical insights across branches, product categories, customer segments, and time periods.
+These insights support decision-making in pricing strategy, operational efficiency, customer engagement, and category management.

+---

-## Project Overview
+## 🔍 Project Overview
-This project analyzes Walmart’s sales performance across multiple branches and product categories.
-It includes:
+The analysis focuses on evaluating Walmart’s sales performance across three geographic branches.
+By leveraging structured SQL transformations and a Power BI dashboard, this project identifies:

+- High-performing product lines
+- Customer purchasing and rating patterns
+- Branch-level revenue and profitability differences
+- Time-based sales trends (daily, monthly, hourly)

+The end-to-end workflow includes:

+- Data ingestion and validation
-- Data cleaning and transformation using MySQL
+- Cleaning and transformation using MySQL
-- Exploratory data analysis
+- Exploratory KPI analysis
-- KPI generation (Revenue, COGS, Gross Income, Ratings, Customer Behavior)
-- Power BI dashboard for visualization and insights
+- Dashboard development for interactive insights

+---

-## Objectives:
+## 🎯 Project Objectives
+- Measure and compare branch-level performance
-- Identify sales trends
+- Identify profitable and fast-moving product categories
-- Understand customer purchase behavior
+- Evaluate customer behavior across demographics and membership types
-- Analyze branch-level performance
+- Analyze margin, gross income, and VAT contribution
-- Evaluate profitable product lines
+- Understand peak sales periods to optimize marketing & staffing
-- Build an interactive dashboard for business consumers
+- Provide an interactive BI dashboard for stakeholders

+---

 ## Dataset Description
 The dataset used in this project originates from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
 It contains detailed transactional records from three Walmart branches located in Mandalay, Yangon, and Naypyitaw.